On the density of strongly minimal algebraic vector fields: Abundance of strongly minimal autonomous differential equations

 \item[(iii)] the solution set $(X,v)^\U$ is strongly minimal if and only if $p$ is a minimal type. \end{itemize} \end{lemma}

-\begin{proof} (i) follows from $(\ast)$ and the fact that $\mathrm{Sing}(v)$ is a proper closed invariant subvariety.
-To show (ii), note that by elimination of quantifiers in $\mathrm{DCF}_0$, the set $\mathcal Q$ of types $q \in S(k)$ living on $(X,v)^\U$ is in bijection with the set of invariant irreducible subvarieties of $(X,v)$.
-It follows from $(\ast)$ that
+\begin{proof} (i) follows from the assumption and the fact that $\mathrm{Sing}(v)$ is a proper closed invariant subvariety.
+To show (ii), note that by quantifier elimination in $\mathrm{DCF}_0$ \cite[Theorem 1.1]{Marker}, the set $\mathcal Q$ of types $q \in S(k)$ living on $(X,v)^\U$ is in bijection with the set of invariant irreducible subvarieties of $(X,v)$.
+Since the proper irreducible invariant subvarieties are all zero-dimensional, it follows that

-since the proper irreducible invariant subvarieties are all $0$-dimensional.
 To prove (iii), assume that $p$ is a minimal type and, for the sake of a contradiction, consider $D$ a definable subset of $(X,v)^\U$ defined over a differential extension $K$ of $k$ which is both finite and cofinite.
 Since $\mathrm{Sing}(v)$ is finite, (ii) implies that both

-are infinite and contain non-algebraic complete types $p_+ \in S(K)$ and $p_-\in S(K)$ respectively.
-Since $p$ is minimal both are non-forking extension of $p$ which leads to a contradiction as $p$ is a stationary type. \end{proof}
+are infinite and contain nonalgebraic complete types $p_+ \in S(K)$ and $p_-\in S(K)$ respectively.
+Since $p$ is minimal both are nonforking extension of $p$.
+This leads to a contradiction as $p$ is a stationary type. \end{proof}